askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Gwyn W., Australia, 1/7/2008

 The function of the "must sit vertical" is for the GAS TRAP to work properly.
-Most Australian units use a gas trap, rather than a flow switch, used in American Engineered units, to detect if there is sufficient flow or not.
+Most Australian units use a gas trap, rather than a flow swSaltron Reliant salt chlorine generator, for pools.itch, used in American Engineered units, to detect if there is sufficient flow or not.
 If not, the gases produced from the cell will form an air gap that disconnects, the conductivity of electricity from a cell blade to another electrode sensor.
 Once it sees this "open circuit" condition, it will shut off power to the cell.
 With the cell not exactly vertical, you would have to determine, if it's off center enough to affect this gas trap protection.
 The problem, with the gas trap protection, is that it is accumulating hydrogen gas, which can explode under the "wrong" conditions.
 I suggest that you contact the manufacturer of the salt system to see, if 20 degrees off, is acceptable.
 It is obvious that to operate properly, the salt cell must be securely screwed into the fittings.
-Most American salt chlorine generators utilize a flow detector and can be installed in horizontal to vertical positions, unless otherwise specified by the manufacturer.
+In-line salt chlorine generators utilize a flow detector and can be installed in horizontal to vertical positions, unless otherwise specified by the manufacturer.
 I hope that this information is helpful.

 Sincerely.
 Alan Schuster, 1/8/2008

-Zeobrite & A Salt Chlorine Generator?
+Zeolite and A Salt Chlorine Generator?

 Judy W., 6/18/2006

-Good question and a surprise answer!
-Yes, you can use Zeobrite and a salt chlorine generator together.
-In fact, it makes it better!
-Zeobrite has to be periodically regenerated with a salt solution.
+makes it better!
+Zeolite has to be periodically regenerated with a salt solution.
 If you have a salt chlorine generator, it never has to be done.
 Enjoy the summer.

 Sincerely.
 Alan Schuster, 6/19/2006